tsantalis/RefactoringMiner/README.md

 You can also work with the project with Eclipse IDE.
 First, run `./gradlew eclipse` to generate Eclipse project metadata files.
 Then, import it into Eclipse using the *Import Existing Project* feature.

-# How to use RefactoringMiner as a maven dependency:
+# How to use RefactoringMiner as a maven dependency

 In order to use RefactoringMiner as a maven dependency in your project, run `./gradlew install` and add the following dependency to your project: